frankfarach/CV/CV.md

 at the annual Joint Summit meeting of the American Medical Informatics Association.

 **Farach, F. J.**, McGettrick, O., Tirrell, C., Evans, C., Mesa, A., & Rozenblit, L. (2014, November).
 RexMart: An open source tool for exploring and sharing research data without compromising data integrity.
 Talk presented at the annual symposium of the American Medical Informatics Association.

 Tirrell, C., **Farach, F. J.**, Yourd, M., McGettrick, O., Golovko, O., & Rozenblit, L. (2014, November).
 An open source, integrated data management system for medical registries: A case study using RexDB.
 Talk presented at the annual symposium of the American Medical Informatics Association.

 Tirrell, C., Rozenblit, L., & **Farach, F. J.**.
 (2014, April).
 RexInstrument: Exploring an open-source standard for configuring clinical research instruments.
 Talk presented at the annual Join Summit meeting of the American Medical Informatics Association.

-Brandt, M. J., IJzerman I., Giner-Sorolla, R., **Farach, F. J.**, Grange, J., Geller, J., Spies, J., Van t’ Veer, A., & Perugini, M. (2013, July).
+Brandt, M. J., IJzerman I., Giner-Sorolla, R., **Farach, F. J.**, Grange, J., Geller, J., Spies, J., Van t’ Veer, A., & Perugini, M.
+(2013, July).
 Advancing replicability and theory through replication recipes and replication packages.
 Talk presented at the small group meeting Efficient Science: Methodological Controversies in J/DM Research, Bonn, Germany

 **Farach, F. J.**, Rozenblit, L., & Hawthorne, J. (2013, May).
 Improving research efficiency, data quality, and data reuse through integrated data management.
 In L. Rozenblit (Chair), Improving psychological science through best practices in data management.
 Talk presented at the annual conference of the Association for Psychological Science.

-Hawthorne, J., Voccola, D., Sinanis, N., **Farach, F. J.**, & Rozenblit, L. (2013, May).
-Integrated data management processes for autism research: Empowering efficient data reuse and sharing across multiple studies, data types, and sites.
+Hawthorne, J., Voccola, D., Sinanis, N., **Farach, F. J.**, & Rozenblit,
+L. (2013, May).
+Integrated data management processes for autism
+research: Empowering efficient data reuse and sharing across multiple studies, data types, and sites.
 Poster presented at the annual conference of the International Meeting for Autism Research.

 Rozenblit, L., **Farach, F. J.**, Voccola, D., & Tirrell, C. (2013, May).
-Architecting an open-source Research Exchange Database (RexDB): How to design a system that supports integrated data management for multidisciplinary autism research.
+Architecting an open-source Research Exchange Database (RexDB):
+How to design a system that supports integrated data management for multidisciplinary autism research.
 Poster presented at the annual conference of the International Meeting for Autism Research.

 **Farach, F. J.**, McGettrick, O., Golovko, O., Sinanis, N., & Rozenblit, L. (2013, April).
 HTRAF and HTSQL: New open-source tools enabling the rapid development of data-driven web dashboards for clinical research and staff.
 Poster presented at the annual conference of the Anxiety and Depression Association of America.

 **Farach, F. J.**, Tirrell, C., Hawthorne, J., & Rozenblit, L. (2013, April).
 Extending an open-source integrated data management system to clinical anxiety disorders research: A preliminary needs assessment.
 Poster presented at the annual conference of the Anxiety and Depression Association of America.

 **Farach, F. J.**, Jun, J. J., Zoellner, L. A., & Feeny, N. C. (2011, November).
-Anxiety sensitivity subscales and PTSD symptom clusters: Cross-sectional relations and treatment effects.
-In F. J. Farach (Chair), Anxiety sensitivity in posttraumatic stress disorder: Specificity, incremental validity, and treatment.
+Anxiety sensitivity subscales and PTSD symptom clusters:
+Cross-sectional relations and treatment effects.
+In F. J. Farach (Chair), Anxiety sensitivity in posttraumatic stress disorder:
+Specificity, incremental validity, and treatment.
 Conference paper and symposium presented at the annual meeting of the Association for Behavioral and Cognitive Therapy, Toronto, Canada.

 **Farach, F. J.** (2009, April).
 Effects of manipulated mood and individual differences in trait anxiety on the temporal allocation of attention to emotional information.
 Invited presentation given to the Clinical Psychology area of the Department of Psychology, Yale University, New Haven, CT.

 **Farach, F. J.** (2009, February).
 Effects of manipulated mood on the temporal allocation of attention to emotional information.
 Invited presentation to the Cognitive Psychology area of the Department of Psychology, Yale University, New Haven, CT.

 **Farach, F. J.**, & Treat, T. A., & Chun, M. M., Jungé, J., & Johnson,
 M. K. (2008, November).
 Mood manipulation and the temporal allocation of attention to emotional information.
 Poster presented at the annual meeting of the Association for Behavioral and Cognitive Therapy, Orlando, FL. http://dx.doi.org/10.6084/m9.figshare.729039

 **Farach, F. J.**, & Mennin, D. S. (2005, November).
-Pre-9/11 GAD and post-9/11 traumatic response among young adults exposed to the WTC attacks: The mediational role of negative emotional reactivity versus intolerance of uncertainty.
+Pre-9/11 GAD and post-9/11 traumatic response among young adults exposed to the WTC
+attacks: The mediational role of negative emotional reactivity versus intolerance of uncertainty.
 Paper presented at the annual meeting of the Association for Behavioral and Cognitive Therapy, Washington, DC.

-Nocera, C. C., Mennin, D. S., **Farach, F. J.**, & Brackett, M. A. (2005, November).
-Subjective well-being among individuals with GAD: Examining the buffering effects of emotion management ability.
+Nocera, C. C., Mennin, D. S., **Farach, F. J.**, & Brackett, M. A.
+(2005, November).
+Subjective well-being among individuals with GAD:
+Examining the buffering effects of emotion management ability.
 Poster presented at the annual meeting of the Association for Behavioral and Cognitive Therapy, Washington, DC.

 Farach, F. J., & Mennin, D. S. (2004, November).
 Determining the impact of the 9/11 World Trade Center attack: The role of pre-trauma GAD/depression and post-trauma emotion dysregulation.
 Poster presented at the annual meeting of the Association for Advancement of Behavior Therapy, New Orleans, LA.

 **Farach, F. J.** (2004, April).
 Determining the impact of the 9/11 World Trade Center attack: The role of pre-trauma GAD and depression and post-trauma emotion dysregulation.
 Paper presented at the Clinical Psychology Speaker Series, Department of Psychology, Yale University, New Haven, CT.

 Otto, M. W., **Farach, F. J.**, & Pollack, M. H. (2003, November).
 Negative affect, drug use, and emotional exposure: Enhancing distress tolerance in opiate-dependent patients.
 In M. W. Otto (Chair), Emotional acceptance, distress tolerance, and the conceptualization and treatment of substance use disorders.
 Symposium conducted at the annual meeting of the Association for Advancement of Behavior Therapy, Boston, MA.

 **Farach, F. J.**, & McNally, R. J. (2002, November).
 Anxiety sensitivity and memory bias for threat in nonclinical subjects.
 Poster presented at the annual meeting of the Association for Advancement of Behavior Therapy, Reno, NV.

 ## Grant Funding

+### Active

 R43 MH102900-01 Rozenblit (PI)
 01/03/14-12/31/15